atishay/atishay.github.io/themes/jain/README.md

 Tested With Hugo Version: Hugo 0.46

+## Layout Types
+* `Default` No neeed to enter thetype parameter.
+Default is a blog post.
+* `Simple` Used for pages where the content does not have a sidebar, just header, rendered markdown and footer.
+Supoprtted front matter additions
+    * `subtitle` For subtitle.

 ## Images
 * `assets/image/favicon.png` - Favicon PNG Version
 * `assets/image/favicon.svg` - Favicon SVG Version (Hugo does not support SVG to PNG)